alxfed/Fedot/README.md

 # Fedot
-The treasure trove of meanings expressed in the English language common for humans and machines - the Common English.
+The treasure trove of meanings expressed in the English language common for humans and machines - the Common English Language.